Exception for Split Income of an Adult Beneficiary

 The liability of the parents and of each individual who is related to the specified individual is limited to the amounts included in the specified individual's split income.
 However, the liability of the specified individual, the individual's parents and of each individual who is related to the specified individual is not limited with respect to interest payable as a result of the application of the measures applicable to the tax on split income.

-Income is considered to be business income when it is derived from the supply of property or services or in support of such a supply or when the income is the return from an interest in a trust operating a business.
+Income is considered to be business income if it is derived from the supply of property or services or in support of such a supply or if the income is the return from an interest in a trust operating a business.

 Income earned from business income is also considered to be direct or indirect business income.